 Tips for Preventing USB Flash Drive Data Loss

-Instead of trying flash drive data recovery, it is better to prevent USB flash drive data loss.
+Instead of trying USB flash drive recovery, it is better to prevent USB flash drive data loss.

-Here are some tips for preventing data loss from USB flash drives:
+Here are some tips of preventing data loss from USB flash drives:

 - Set permissions on your drive to avoid unauthorized user access.

 - Do not connect the drive to random computers.

 - Frequently scan for viruses.

 - If you notice the device heating or any weird sounds, back up your data immediately.

 If the drive is physically damaged, then don’t tamper it.
 This can lead to permanent data loss situation.
 Keep your USB flash drive in a safe and clean place.
 Do not try too many experiments on the drive.

 Recover data from USB flash drive with the help of professional data recovery service.